-The Disassociation Timer indicates the time after which the AP issues a Disassociation frame to this STA.
-The Disassociation Timer field contains the number of beacon transmission times (TBTTs) until the AP sends a Disassociation frame to this STA.
-(MDR2)Setting the field to 0 indicates that the AP has not determined when it will send a Disassociation frame to this STA.
+The Disassociation Timer indicates the time after which the AP or AP MLD issues a Disassociation frame to this STA or this non-AP MLD.
+The Disassociation Timer field contains the number of beacon transmission times (TBTTs) until the AP or AP MLD sends a Disassociation frame to this STA or non-AP MLD.
+(MDR2)Setting the field to 0 indicates that the AP or AP MLD has not determined when it will send a Disassociation frame to this STA or non-AP MLD.
 If the Disassociation Imminent field is 0, the Disassociation Timer field is reserved.
 The format of the Disassociation Timer field is shown in Figure 9-925 (Disassociation Timer field format).

 BSS Transition Management Response frame format